 Let me share some insights of this journey.

-The minimal approach – the best camera for street photography is the one you have.
+Thoughts on the best camera for street photography

-What does the ideal street photography camera look like?
+What does the best street photography camera look like?
 It comes

 - in a small unobtrusive form factor,